raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-without cleanly closing its DSO Session, perhaps leaving a long-lived operation uncancelled, the server learns of this after failing to receive the required keepalive traffic from that client.
+without cleanly closing its DSO Session, perhaps leaving a long-lived operation uncancelled, the server learns of this after failing to receive the required DSO keepalive traffic from that client.
 If, at any time during the life of the DSO Session, twice the keepalive interval value (i.e., 30 seconds by default) elapses without any DNS messages being sent or received on a DSO Session,